channingko-madden/pi-vitrine/README.md

 ## Host Server

-The host server provides endpoints for storing data sent by client devices.
+The host server provides a web UI as well as HTTP endpoints for storing data sent by client devices.

 See [here](db/README.md) for postgres database setup.

+Run the host server from the [cmd/server/](cmd/server/) package.

-## Client Devices
+## Client Device

-Client devices read sensor data and send it to the host server.
+A client device reads sensor data and sends it to the host server over HTTP.
+It also provides a web UI for configuring the client.

-See [here](cmd/client/README.md) for client setup instructions.
+See [here](cmd/client/README.md) for client setup help.

+Run the client from the [cmd/client/](cmd/client/) package.